mc12345678/order-delivery-date/README.txt

 UPGRADE:
 If you are upgrading from an older version than 2.4, please run the file update_to_2.4.sql in Admin->Tools->Install SQL Patches.
+If you are upgrading from an older version than 2.7 (including those from before 2.4), please run the file update_to_2.7.sql in Admin->Tools->Install SQL Patches.

 If you are upgrading from a version before 2.5.2, there are core files that no longer require revision to support this plugin and therefore either now or on your next upgrade the changes previously made to the following files are no longer